In some cases, waterproofing a crawl space is only part of the solution. The other piece of the puzzle is a crawl space drainage system.

 Additionally, mold will weaken the beams and other supports in your crawl space, thus affecting your home’s integrity.

-Crawl space waterproofing protects your home and well as your health.
+Crawl space waterproofing protects your home as well as your health.

 A simple and cost-effective crawl space waterproofing fix is to take a look at your exterior drainage.
 Clogged gutters can overflow and soak the soil around your foundation.
 Downspouts should channel water at least 10 feet away from your foundation.